Southern Baptists refuse to take back megachurch because it has women pastors

 Warren has been a lifelong Southern Baptist, and the church he founded being removed from the denomination was something he might have never expected even though he has pushed the boundaries for years now, said Scott Thumma, a sociology of religion professor and director of the Hartford Institute for Religion Research.

-“It’s pretty clear (from his speech Tuesday) that Warren did not think the SBC was going to reinstate Saddleback,” he said.
+“It’s pretty clear that Warren did not think the SBC was going to reinstate Saddleback,” he said.
 “But, he’s had a platform to say what being Baptist means, what the Scripture says about women in ministry. … This is all probably more symbolic.”

 Following the results, Warren issued a critique of the direction of the SBC.